 These in turn are fed on by secondary consumers, and so on.
 Therefore microalgae are the ultimate source of food and energy for other organisms in aquatic ecosystems.

-Who is MicroMagic Freshwater phytoplankton for?
+What is MicroMagic Freshwater phytoplankton for?

 Filter feeders that rely directly on phytoplankton include bivalves like clams, scallops, mussels, and oysters.
-Other species that rely on phytoplankton are: soft corals, feather dusters, cleaner shrimp, and zooplankton.
+Other species that rely on phytoplankton are soft corals, feather dusters, cleaner shrimp, and zooplankton.
 Hence, MicroMagic is a great nutritional source of food for most invertebrate filter feeders in your reef aquarium.

 Others who heavily benefit from MicroMagic in your tank are the secondary consumers: your fish and everything else that feeds on zooplankton.
 Zooplankton fed and enriched with microalgae, is packed with nutrients and pigments that get transferred to your fish when eaten.
 This means enhanced growth, health and colouration for all the inhabitants of your aquarium.